 Grimes Point/Hidden Cave Archaeological Site

-Hidden Cave is an archaeological site which was listed on the National Register of Historic Places, in 1972, as part of Grimes Point.
-The cave itself was formed around 21,000 years ago by the waves of rising Pleistocene Lake Lahontan.
-In the mid-1920's, the cave was found by four school boys, the first 20th century humans to do so.
-The cave has been excavated by archaeologists three times: once in 1940, again in 1951, and finally a large excavation in 1979-1980 by the American Museum of Natural History.
-A high proportion of the artifacts found in Hidden Cave were unbroken and arranged in concentrations.
-That led to the conclusion that 3,500 to 3,800 years ago people used the cave more as a cache (a place to store objects for later) than for habitation.
+Hidden Cave is an archaeological site within the Grimes Point Archaeological Area, formed around 21,000 years ago by the waves of rising Pleistocene Lake Lahontan.
+The cave has been excavated by archaeologists three times: once in the 1940s, again in the 1950s, and a final extensive excavation from 1979-1980 by the American Museum of Natural History.
+Many of the artifacts found in Hidden Cave were found unbroken and arranged in concentrations; this observation led to the conclusion that 3,500 to 3,800 years ago people used the cave more as a cache (a place to store objects for later) than for habitation.
+Many artifacts exposed during the last archaeological excavation were left in situ (in place) and can be viewed during a tour of the cave.

 Adventure is at Your Fingertips